 - Difficulty concentrating

 If you suspect hyperglycemia, check your blood sugar.
-You might need to adjust your meal plan or medications.
-If your blood sugar is higher than your target range, you'll likely need to administer a "correction" using an insulin shot or through an insulin pump.
-A correction is an additional dose of insulin that should bring your blood sugar back into the normal range.
+If your blood sugar is higher than your target range, you'll likely need to administer a "correction" — an additional dose of insulin that should bring your blood sugar back to normal.
 High blood sugar levels don't come down as quickly as they go up.
 Ask your doctor how long to wait until you recheck.
 If you use an insulin pump, random high blood sugar readings may mean you need to change the pump site.

 If you have a blood sugar reading above 240 mg/dL (13.3 mmol/L), test for ketones using a urine test stick.
 Don't exercise if your blood sugar level is above 240 mg/dL or if ketones are present.
 If only a trace or small amounts of ketones are present, drink extra fluids to flush out the ketones.

-If your blood sugar is persistently above 300 mg/dL (16.7 mmol/L), despite taking appropriate correction doses of insulin, call your doctor or seek emergency care.
+If your blood sugar is persistently above 300 mg/dL (16.7 mmol/L), or if your urine ketones remain high despite taking appropriate correction doses of insulin, call your doctor or seek emergency care.